Basic words and phrases

 mi no aha da semi ke.
 I don't understand what it means.

-cing kitabe tu su adres.
+cing kitaba tu su adres.
 Please, write your address.

-cing kitabe da a ye.
+cing kitaba da a ye.
 Please, write it here!

-sual tumen baxe pandunia.
+sual tumen baxa pandunia.
 Do you speak Pandunia?

-sual tu bil baxe englix?
+sual tu bil baxa englix?
 Can you speak English?

 franse, espanya, portugal, rus French, Spanish, Portuguese, Russian